 One of the treatment modalities that people find helpful is participation in recovery meetings.
 The most common recovery meetings are 12-step based programs like AA and NA, but there are other types of recovery meetings as well, like SMART recovery.

-12-Step recovery meetings, AA and NA, focus on the 12 step model outlined in the book Alcoholics Anonymous.
-These meetings focus on reading 12-step related literature, discussing strategies for staying sober, and working the 12-steps.
+12-Step recovery meetings, AA and NA, focus on the 12-step model outlined in the book Alcoholics Anonymous.
+These meetings focus on reading 12-step related literature, discussing strategies for staying sober, and working on the 12-steps.

 In addition, Staten Island has multiple other recovery groups that are not associated with a specific recovery program.

 4. Inpatient Vs. Outpatient Drug and Alcohol Treatment in Staten Island

 When choosing a treatment center, the biggest question is whether you want an inpatient or outpatient program.

 With inpatient programs, you check into a facility and stay there for a prescribed period of time, usually between 30 and 90 days.
 Medical treatments, individual therapy, group therapy, and introduction to a recovery program all happen while you live at the facility.